-June is recognized as LGBT+ Pride Month.
+June is recognized as Pride Month.
 It’s a divisive topic in church culture!
 Should Christians celebrate Pride Month?
 Should we in this YOB community recognize Pride Month or even attend a Pride parade?
-Our core authors gathered to talk about Pride Month — our response to it as Christians and particularly as believers with same-sex attraction (SSA).
+Our core authors gathered to talk about Pride Month — our response to it as Christians and particularly as gay/SSA believers.

 DEAN: I love rainbows.
 And Queer Eye.
 And unicorns.
 And deflecting sensitive topics with bad humor.

 TOM: It’s an interesting position for us to be in as men identifying as SSA or gay but also as Jesus-followers with a traditional sexual ethic.
 We’re dipping our toes in a lot of different waters and communities.